NRLParticipation/NRL-Cookbook/docs/club-committee/volunteer-strategy.md

 ---

-## Medium complexity: Structured Volunteer Strategy Workflow
+## Medium complexity: Structured volunteer strategy workflow

 Choose this template when you have some data or stakeholder input and need a reusable playbook.